 Spirit Churches are like those people who date around because they love the emotional drama of the relationship but don’t want to deal with underlying issues that prevent a stable, long term relationship.

 Ideally you want both a spirit and a truth church, just like Jesus said so long ago.
-Spouses should remain faithful only because it’s morally wrong, they should remain faithful because they love the other person dearly and are enjoying an intimate emotional relationship which removes the desire to even want to cheat.
+Spouses should remain faithful not only because it’s morally wrong, they should remain faithful because they love the other person dearly and are enjoying an intimate emotional relationship which removes the desire to even want to cheat.
 A spouse in a healthy marriage will not cheat even if there were no rules against it.
 However, the rules still must be followed for a marriage to be healthy.
 Both truth and spirit are inseparable ingredients in the chicken noodle soup of marriage and religion.
 Or like burgers and fries.
-Or whatever food analogy you can think of (I’m hungry).

 I’ve known many people who grew up in the Truth Church and have grown disillusioned with it.
 They felt like they were missing the spirit side of their relationship with God.
 They were probably right!
 However, they assumed the Truth Church had nothing to offer and jumped straight over to the Spirit Church and quickly ran off the rails, disregarding Biblical doctrine in pursuit of an emotional connection they were starving for.